-Every PCR techniques are evolved to eliminate the unwanted amplification into the PCR reaction.
-The unwanted amplification, a non-specific binding results in the false positive or false negative results.
+Every PCR technique is evolved to eliminate unwanted amplification during the PCR reaction.
+The unwanted amplification, a non-specific binding results in false-positive or false-negative results.

-Also, the unwanted primer-dimer amplification results into the shorter non-specific bands which makes the primers unavailable for the target amplification.
+Also, the unwanted primer-dimer amplification results in the shorter non-specific bands which makes the primers unavailable for the target amplification.

 Primer-dimers and non-specific binding are two major setbacks of any PCR reaction or we can say it is a kind of curse for any PCR reaction.

-By increasing the annealing temperature, the primers cannot bind to other than its complementary sequence and result in specific amplification, however, it is not always a case.
+By increasing the annealing temperature, the primers cannot bind to other than its complementary sequence and result in specific amplification, however, it is not always the case.

 So what to do?

-Is there any technique which avoids unwanted amplification and still success the PCR reaction?
+Is there any technique that avoids unwanted amplification and is still a success in the PCR reaction?

-In this article, we will discuss on the touchdown PCR which facilitates high specificity in any PCR reaction.
+In this article, we will discuss touchdown PCR which facilitates high specificity in any PCR reaction.
 The content of the article is,

 What is touchdown PCR?